 California Penal Code Section 242: Battery is used to prosecute individuals who intentionally initiate contact that is:

-Individuals who face charges under PC 242 can end up facing serious legal penalties.
+Individuals who face charges under PC 242 can face serious legal penalties.
 A conviction could impact an individual’s life for years to come.
 The Simmrin Law Group can help you understand the definition, penalties, and defenses for a charge of battery.

 The Legal Definition of Battery in California